 What to Include in Your Resume

-You should tailor your resume for each position you apply to, based on the job posting and description.
+You should tailor your resume for each position to which you apply, based on the job posting and description.
 You will want to highlight the skills and experiences which are emphasized by the employer as required or preferred for the job.
 Take the time to review the skills you use as a photographer and analyze how they can best be aligned with the job description.

 Candidates with a lot of experience in the field of photography can focus on showcasing the specific successes they have achieved, and list awards and recognition they have received.
 For entry-level positions, candidates can use classroom, internship, and volunteer experiences as well as paid positions.

 The following is a sample resume for a photographer to use as a guide.
 Adjust details and format to reflect your body of work and target position.